leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/edge/bevel.rst

          Samples will first be added to each control point, then if there are enough samples, they will be divided evenly between the edges.
 The *Sample Straight Edges* option toggles whether the samples are added to edges with sharp control points on either side.
-If there aren't enough samples to give each edge the same number of samples, they will just be added to the most curved edges, so it is recommended to use at least as many segments as there are control points.
+If there aren't enough samples to give each edge the same number of samples, they will just be added to the most curved edges.
+         So it is recommended to use at least as many segments as there are control points.

 Examples